-Named music Director of the Fairfax Symphony Orchestra in 2009, Christopher Zimmerman celebrates his eighth season with the FSO.
+Named music Director of the Fairfax Symphony Orchestra in 2009, Christopher Zimmerman celebrates his tenth season with the FSO.
 Under his leadership, the FSO has received consistent praise from the media.
 The Washington Post chief arts critic, Anne Midgette, wrote: “the Bernstein was a note perfect end to a very refreshing evening that spoke well for the programming vision of Zimmerman”.
 Washington Post reporter, Stephen Brookes, commented: “Zimmerman has been injecting adrenalin into this determined ensemble…(and has) made the Fairfax players a serious force to be reckoned with.”

 In the summer of 2013, Zimmerman accepted two additional appointments: Music Director of the Fargo-Moorhead Symphony and Principal Conductor of the American Youth Philharmonic Orchestras.
 He has also been the Music Director of the Eleazar de Carvalho Festival in Brazil, and, closer to home, a regular guest conductor at the Summer Performing Arts Festival in Wintergreen, Virginia.
 He has also been engaged as a guest conductor all over the world, with the Royal Philharmonic, the London Symphony, the Royal Liverpool Philharmonic, the Prague Symphony, the Slovak Philharmonic, the Turku Philharmonic, the Seoul Philharmonic, the Mexico City Philharmonic, theCaracas Philharmonic, National Orchestra of Rio de Janeiro to name a few, and, more recently, he has been on two guest tours of orchestras in China.